 About UCC Radiology

-University College Cork appointed Professor Michael M. Maher as the first Chair of Radiology in 2005.
-An attending radiologist in Massachusetts General Hospital in Boston, Professor Maher returned to Ireland and developed the new Department of Radiology in UCC.
-The Department was founded in recognition of the pivotal role that radiology/medical imaging now plays in medical diagnosis and patient management.
-UCC School of Medicine has acknowledged that it is imperative that radiology be integrated into the undergraduate medical curriculum.
-Dr. Seán McSweeney was appointed the first radiology lecturer in 2007.
-In 2011, Dr. Owen O'Connor was appointed as Senior lecturer in Radiology at UCC.
-Teaching is based at UCC main campus, Brookfield Health Sciences Complex and at UCC affiliated teaching hospitals throughout the Munster region.
+University College Cork appointed Professor Michael M. Maher the first Chair of Radiology in 2005.
+An attending radiologist in Massachusetts General Hospital, Boston, Professor Maher returned to Ireland and developed the new department of radiology UCC.
+The department was founded in recognition of the pivotal role radiology/medical imaging now plays in medical diagnosis and patient management.
+The Medical School at UCC acknowledged that it is imperative that radiology/medical imaging should be integrated into the undergraduate medical curriculum and that the presence of academic radiologists was consummate with UCC’s research strategy which is aligned with Government policies including the Strategy for Science Technology and Innovation (SSTI) and Building Ireland’s Smart Economy..
+Dr. Owen O’Connor was appointed as Senior Lecturer in Radiology at UCC in 2012.

 Mission and Goals